kgalb01/ArcGIS_Classify/README.md

 ## Components
 This project consists of:
-* A Python-based tool that can be installed as an ArcGIS Pro plugin.
+* A Python-based Jupyter Notebook that can be run using ArcGIS Pro.
 * An intuitive UI with a user guide for quick and easy LULC.
   - Including provided example data and the possibility to use your own.
   - The example data include training data from Dortmund, an already finished model from Dortmund, and Sentinel-2 data from Münster.